157th Annual Conference, Launceston 2019

 - Varndell, I. John and Jane Cranch of Kingsbridge.
 The role of natural history in a Georgian domestic crisis

-There will be a choice of visits on Sunday 2nd June.
+There was a choice of visits on Sunday 2nd June.

 In the morning delegates could either attend a walk led by John Allan from Launceston Castle to the site of the priory and the church of St Thomas, or they could visit the Lawrence House Museum which was opened specially for us.

-The Association is greatly indebted to Mrs Diana Sutherland for invaluable help and advice in connection with the arrangements for this year’s Annual Conference.
+The Association is greatly indebted to Mrs Diana Sutherland for her invaluable help and advice in connection with the arrangements for this year’s Annual Conference.
 Thanks also to the curator of the Lawrence House Museum, Mr W. R. Jackson, who kindly agreed that the museum would remain open for us until 5 pm on the Friday evening, and also for our visit on Sunday morning.

 All photos on this page are by Antony T. Buller (ATB) or John Maltby (JM), except where stated.
 Click on them to see larger versions.
 Conditions of reuse are here.